cookiecutter/cookiecutter/README.rst

 * `cookiecutter-muffin`_: A Muffin template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-octoprint-plugin`_: A template for building plugins for `OctoPrint`_.
 * `cookiecutter-funkload-friendly`_: Cookiecutter template for a `funkload-friendly`_ project.
 * `cookiecutter-python-app`_: A template to create a Python CLI application with subcommands, logging, YAML configuration, pytest tests, and Virtualenv deployment.
+* `morepath-cookiecutter`_: Cookiecutter template for Morepath, the web microframework with superpowers.

 Python-Django
 ^^^^^^^^^^^^^